emerald/old-emerald/vmc/tests/README.md

       $ bash gen-data.sh data/empty_defs.patch
       ~~~

-The patch-based design reduces code duplication and enables a
+This patch-based design reduces code duplication, and enables a
 principled exploration of the behaviour of `vmc` for various inputs.